E-commerce And Marketing Automation

 - Effectively segment your customers to have them convert at the right time.
 It will help you nurture high quality customers by providing them with personalised product recommendations.

 Jonathan Midenhall, the CMO of Airbnb has rightly said that amazing things will happen to you if you listen to the consumer.
 Sadly, more often than not, marketers get caught up in enthusiasm and end up choosing a software that is too complicated or too basic.
 Remember, any software you employ must enable you and not slow you down.
-And that is what a good marketing automation platform does: it enables you to comprehensively use the data at your disposal and helps you come up with better marketing campaigns that will ensure your growth.
+And that is what a good marketing automation platforms does: it enables you to comprehensively use the data at your disposal and helps you come up with better marketing campaigns that will ensure your growth.

 But how do I know the right platform for my business?
 That's where Transfunnel comes in.
 We are a company that will help you assess your needs, guide you through the process, and ultimately help you choose just the right software amongst our top marketing tools - Hubspot, Marketo, SalesForce and LeadSquared.